 Close to the Spanish Square (meeting point of the free walking tour), you will find the Sniper Tower.
-In this area, you will also see more signs and scars of the war than in the old town.
+You will also see more signs and scars of the war in this area than in the old town.

-This is where you will find the Sniper Tower.
-The former bank was used by Croatian soldiers as a hiding place and shooting ground.
+The Sniper Tower is an abandoned, bullet-riddled building and one of the tallest in the area.
+It was a former bank – Ljubljanska Bank – used by Croatian soldiers as a hiding place and shooting ground.
 The building has not been repaired or torn down, so you can see it from the outside.

-One day in Mostar in a great idea – but I suggest making Mostar your base for two or three days and visiting some of the surrounding areas.
+One day in Mostar is a great idea.
+But I suggest making Mostar your base and staying two or three days in Mostar and visiting some surrounding areas.

-Here are some of the places I visited before I arrived in Mostar (more detailed posts will follow):
+Here are some of the places I had visited before I arrived in Mostar – highly recommended for your Mostar itinerary.

 Head to Blagaj Monastery